-‘Dreamwood’ by Adrienne Rich is a nineteen line poem that is contained within one solid block of text.
+‘Dreamwood’ is nineteen lines and is contained within one solid block of text.
 Rich has not chosen to imbue this piece with a consistent or structured pattern or rhyme.
 Instead, she makes use of the repetition of particular words and images to create a feeling of unity within the work.
 A reader should take note of how she repeats certain words in neighboring lines of the poem.
 This occurs quite frequently.

 A perfect example of this repetition is in the first five lines.
 Here, she uses the words “child” and “old” twice.
 This occurs again in the next lines with a repetition of “map” three times.
 Then again in the third set of lines with the phrase “mass-produced.”

 Within this piece, there is a constant push and pull between the old and the new, the young, and the aged.
 The speaker jumps between the imaginings and perspective of a child to the influenced outlook of an older woman.
 It is clear the speaker, who is likely Rich herself, is attempting to come to terms with her own life as an artist and what it means to write poetry.
 By the end of the poem, she makes a conclusion about the function and makeup of poetic works.